kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ## Testing the Package

-To run the `my-chat-app/` tests, close all fake nodes and then run
+To run the `my-chat-app/` tests, *first close all fake nodes* and then run

 ```bash
 kit run-tests my-chat-app